Fatal Shootings and Mass Shootings in Oregon 2014 – 2025

 • Become familiar with Oregon’s Extreme Risk Protection Order (ERPO) law.
 An ERPO can temporarily disarm a loved one who is in crisis.
 ERPOs may be filed by family members, household members, or law enforcement.
 More than 90% of Oregon ERPO petitions filed by law enforcement officers are approved by the courts.

-• When safe to do so, attend hands-on training classes for firearm owners.
+• Attend hands-on training classes for firearm owners.

 Visit GVPedia to learn more about the realities and myths of defensive gun use.